Praying the 91st Psalm Over Your Soldier

 He that dwelleth in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the Lord, He is my refuge and my fortress: my God; in him will I trust.
 Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence.
 He shall cover thee with his feathers, and under his wings shalt thou trust: his truth shall be thy shield and buckler.
 Thou shalt not be afraid for the terror by night; nor for the arrow that flieth by day; Nor for the pestilence that walketh in darkness; nor for the destruction that wasteth at noonday.
 A thousand shall fall at thy side, and ten thousand at thy right hand; but it shall not come nigh thee.
 Only with thine eyes shalt thou behold and see the reward of the wicked.
 Because thou hast made the Lord, which is my refuge, even the most High, thy habitation; There shall no evil befall thee, neither shall any plague come nigh thy dwelling.
 For he shall give his angels charge over thee, to keep thee in all thy ways.
 They shall bear thee up in their hands, lest thou dash thy foot against a stone.
 Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.
 Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name.
 He shall call upon me, and I will answer him: I will be with him in trouble; I will deliver him, and honour him.
 With long life will I satisfy him, and shew him my salvation.

 If you are standing in faith for the protection of your soldier, then begin praying the 91st Psalm over him or her today.
-Don’t wait another minute to take a stand in the Spirit for their safe return.
-And if you need someone to agree in faith with you, be sure to call one of KCM’s prayer ministers at +61 7 3343 7777.
+Don’t wait another minute to take a stand in the spirit for their safe return.
+And if you need someone to agree in faith with you, be sure to call one of KCM’s prayer ministers at 1300 730 433 (or outside Australia: +617 3343 7777).
 We’re here for you!